 (Note: If you were looking for the Jockey Retro Range in briefs form, unfortunately that style has been discontinued.
 It is only available in y-trunk form and has 3 colour options to choose from – Fuchsia (shown, more of a dark pink, and closest shade to red available), Navy (dark blue), and Powder Pink.
 You can click on the retro image to shop for all colour options.)

-Y Fronts were first sold in the UK in 1938.
+Y-Fronts, or more affectionately tighty whities were first sold in the UK in 1938.
 They were originally created earlier in the 1930s in the USA.
-1934 to be precise, although they did not officially go on sale in the US until 1935.
+In 1934 to be precise, although they did not officially go on sale in the US until 1935.

 So the company Coopers rebranded itself as Jockey International Inc. in 1972.
-However, using the term Jockey Shorts never caught on in the UK, instead this style of underwear and successive variants would to this day be known as simply Y-Fronts.
+However, using the term Jockey Shorts or Jockey Briefs never caught on in the UK, instead this style of underwear and successive variants would to this day be known as simply Y-Fronts or tighty whities.

 Despite the many Americanisations that have happened in the UK over the years, such as changing the name of Marathon to Snickers and Opal Fruits to Starburst, Y fronts remain Y-fronts. perhaps because it is a generic term rather than a brand name.
 Therefore no company can hope to easily rename it.
 That said does anybody remember the failed attempt to rename Coco Pops to Chocho Krispies back in 1998?
 Sometimes even brand names can not be renamed for commercial convenience.